 - Making all grounds for eviction in the private rented sector discretionary.
 If a tenant has not moved out at the end of the notice period, the landlord will need to get an eviction order from the First-Tier Tribunal (Housing and Property Chamber).
 Previously, some eviction grounds were mandatory, i.e. the Tribunal had to grant an eviction order if the grounds were met.
 Now, the Tribunal can use its discretion in all eviction cases and decide if it’s reasonable for an eviction to take place.
 This will allow the Tribunal to consider all the circumstances of the case.

 These changes do not ban evictions.
 What they do is give tenants time to apply for, and receive, any support they might be entitled to (see below), to help pay their rent in the short term.
 It also allows tenants the time to plan for the longer term, if necessary.

-The 2020 Act does not change the fact that tenants still need to pay their rent.
-It also doesn’t include anything on rent arrears.
-Landlords can still pursue the tenant for payment of rent arrears.
+The 2020 Act does not change the fact that tenants still need to pay their rent and landlords can still pursue the tenant for payment of rent arrears.

 What support is available to tenants and landlords?